thaoltfv/FDMS/ARCHITECTURE.md

                                      +--------------------------+
 ```

-## 4. Backend Architecture (NestJS)
+## 4. Backend Architecture (Fastify)

-The NestJS application is the heart of the system.
+The Fastify application is the heart of the system.
 It is modular by design to handle the system's complexity.

 ### Key Modules: